 Iran Contra Scandal:

-Through much of the 1980’s, the U.S. financed the Nicaraguan “contras” rebellion against the Sandinista government by secretly selling arms to Iran, leading to the Iran-Contra Scandal in 1986 which implicated the Reagan Administration
+Through much of the 1980’s, the U.S. financed the Nicaraguan “contras” rebellion against the Sandinista government by secretly selling arms to Iran, leading to the Iran-Contra Scandal in 1986 which implicated the Reagan Administration in illegal activities.

 The U.S. assisted the military activities of the Nicaraguan contra rebels during an October 1984 to October 1986 prohibition on such aid.
 It financed this by selling U.S. arms to Iran in contravention of stated U.S. policy and in possible violation of arms-export controls.

 In late November 1986, Reagan Administration officials announced that some of the proceeds from the sale of U.S. arms to Iran had been diverted to the Contras.
 The Iran/Contra Report of Independent Counsel found that some of Reagan’s most senior advisers and some Cabinet members sitting on the National Security Council (NSA) set up Oliver North and several other NSA staff members as scapegoats to protect the Reagan Administration in its final two years.

 The report added that much of the best evidence of the cover-up was made in the final year of the Counsel’s investigation, too late for most prosecutions.